veercd/test/infrastructure/infrastructure-template.md

 Please provide the following:

+- Is the project open source.
+- Projected start date on AELF.
 - If the name of your project is not descriptive, a tag line (one sentence summary).
 - A brief description of your project.
 - An indication of how your project relates to / integrates into AELF.